The Lois Lenski Covey Foundation

 Sacramento and San Francisco Bay Area – michael.covey@loislenskicovey.org

-When emailing a director, please attach a brief (one page) Letter of Intent.
-Also provide telephone contact information, along with relevant website URL information, if available.
-If your program meets eligibility criteria and is aligned with our funding priorities, an informational phone call and/or site visit will follow.
-After that, if appropriate alignment of program design for the organization and the goals of the Foundation are established, a brief (1-3 page) grant proposal will be requested and reviewed by the Literacy Program Grant Committee.
-Award decision notifications will be made by the end of May.
+If your program meets eligibility criteria and is aligned with our funding priorities, an informational phone call and/or site visit may follow.
+After that, if appropriate alignment of program design for the organization and the goals of the Foundation are established, a brief (2-4 page) grant proposal will be requested and reviewed by the Literacy Program Grant Committee.
+Award decision notifications will be made in May for new grantees and November for renewal requests.

-Questions regarding the Foundation's literacy program grants may be emailed to the trustee responsible for their particular geographic area, listed above.
+Questions regarding the Foundation's literacy program grants may be emailed to the trustee(s) responsible for their particular geographic area, listed above.

 Call